stevepowell99/enkidu/instructions/sources.md

 - Do NOT rewrite the source file.
 Only produce a new memory note based on it.

 Input:
-- You will be given: original_path, source_content.
+- You will be given: original_path, source_content, and optionally source_set metadata.
+- source_set schema (if present): { "name": "...", "tags": "comma,separated,tags", "context": "one line about what these files are" }

 Output JSON schema:
 {